 Clarification that the conversation is classified as a market sounding.

-Confirmation that the disclosing market participant is speaking with the appropriate person and that person’s consent to proceed with the conversation.
+Confirmation that the disclosing market participant is speaking with the appropriate person.
+[See Response #32]

-In cases where a disclosing market participant has concluded that the information included in the market sounding is not inside information:

-a statement warning the market sounding recipient that even though the disclosing market participant has concluded that no inside information will be passed during the market sounding, there is a risk that the assessment is incorrect or that the information, when combined with other information held by the potential investor,would become inside information;

-a statement clarifying that the market sounding recipient is under an obligation to assess for itself whether it is in possession of inside information and therefore subject to the obligations and prohibitions that apply to the possession of inside information, including keeping the information confidential;

-confirmation of the market sounding recipient’s consent to be sounded.

-In cases where a disclosing market participant has concluded that the information included in the market sounding is inside information:
+[See Response #27]

+The following: [See Response #27]

-a statement explaining that the disclosing market participant has considered the information and concluded it is inside information;
+a statement explaining that the disclosing market participant has considered the information and concluded it should be treated as[See Response #33] inside information;

-a reference to the fact that, by giving its agreement to proceed with the sounding, the market sounding recipient will receive information which the disclosing market participant has concluded it is inside information, and the potential investor is obliged to keep such information confidential;
+a reference to the fact that, by giving its agreement to proceed with the sounding, the market sounding recipient will receive information which the disclosing market participant has concluded should be treated as[See Response #33] inside information [Duplicates MAR Art.
+11(5)(d) already covered in #d below];

-the anticipated time when information will cease to be inside information, with an appropriate caveat that this may be subject to change in light of changing market conditions, and an explanation on how the market sounding recipient will be informed in case the anticipated time is no longer valid;
+[See Response #30] an explanation on how the market sounding recipient will be informed in case the disclosing market participant communicates further information to the market sounding recipient for the purposes of applying Article 11(6) of Regulation 596/2014 [See Response #31];

-a statment explaining that obligations and prohibitions apply to the possession of inside information, including point (b), (c) and (d) of Article 11(5) of Regulation (EU) No 596/2014, and that administrative and criminal penalties may be incurred in the event of a breach of Regulation (EU) 596/2014;
+a statement explaining that obligations and prohibitions apply to the possession of inside information, including point (b), (c) and (d) of Article 11(5) of Regulation (EU) No 596/2014, and that administrative and criminal penalties may be incurred in the event of a breach of Regulation (EU) 596/2014;

-consent of the market sounding recipient to receiving the inside information, as referred to in point (a) of Article 11(5) of Regulation (EU) No 596/2014.
+consent of the market sounding recipient to receiving the information being sounded [See Response #33], as referred to in point (a) of Article 11(5) of Regulation (EU) No 596/2014.

-Information regarding the transaction in accordance with Article 12(1) of the RTS on market sounding.
+The information being sounded in accordance with Article 12(1) of the RTS on market sounding.
+[See Response #29]